sebastianspicker/chronikwerk/docs/screenshots/README.md

 make docs-screenshots CAPTURED_AT=2026-07-19T12:00:00Z
 ```

+`make docs-screenshots-verify` performs the same replay without replacing the tracked
+files.
+Exact raster comparison depends on the recorded Chromium and compatible system
+fonts, so this target is intentionally separate from the cross-platform `verify-core`
+gate. `verify-core` retains portable source, manifest, dimension, and image-checksum
+validation through `docs-check`.

 The manifest records a selected bundle of application, template, translation, and CSS
 inputs used by these renders. `make docs-check` fails when a recorded source, dimensions,
 or image checksum drifts.
 Full browser interaction and assistive-technology evidence must